09 July 2018

 Legendary Alien Abduction Researchers - Budd Hopkins - Author, Researcher and John Mack, M.D. - Harvard Professor of Psychiatry, come together to discuss what they believe is happening to people who report experiences of being abducted by Aliens and taken aboard their craft.
 Get the facts in this rare and heart felt presentation.
 Originally taped in 1997.

-I highly respect both of the gentlemen, Budd Hopkins and John E. Mack, for their work and contribution to the study of the contact aspect of the UFO-phenomena.
-In particular I respect Dr. John E. Mack´s courage to risk his reputation as a clinical psychologist and his academic standing when he decided to listen to peoples stories about their extraordinary experiences.
+I respect both of the gentlemen, Hopkins and Mack, for their work and contribution to the study of the contact aspect of the UFO-phenomena.
+In particular, I respect Dr John E. Mack's courage to risk his reputation as a clinician and his academic standing when he listened to people's stories about their extraordinary experiences.

 Take care!